Computing Equilibria in Games with Stochastic Action Sets: Games with Stochastic Action Sets

 A pure strategy in a GSAS is a deterministic mapping $\pi_i: \mathcal{S}_i \rightarrow A_i$ where $\pi_i(S_i) \in S_i$.
 More generally, we define a \textit{mixed strategy} (or simply strategy) for player $i$ as a mapping $\pi_i: \mathcal{S}_i \to \Delta(A_i)$ such that $\operatorname{supp}(\pi_i(S_i)) \subseteq S_i$.
-A player's strategy gives, for every possible subset of actions they could observe, a distribution of actions corresponding to the observed action subset.\footnote{Mixed strategies in Bayesian games are classically defined by \textit{distributions over pure strategies}.
-It follows from classical results \citep{harsanyi1968games} that this is strategically equivalent (for most equilibrium computation purposes, including ours) to our simpler definition of per-type conditional distribution over types.} Clearly, the representation of this strategy could be prohibitively large, and dealing with this is a key contribution of our work.
+A player's strategy gives, for every possible observed subset of actions, a distribution of actions corresponding to the observed action subset.\footnote{Mixed strategies in Bayesian games are classically defined by \textit{distributions over pure strategies}.
+It follows from classical results \citep{harsanyi1968games} that this is strategically equivalent (for most equilibrium computation purposes, including ours) to our simpler definition of per-type conditional distribution over types.} Note that even under~\cref{assumption:product}, the explicit representation of the $\pi_i$'s could be exponentially large, and dealing with this is a key contribution of our work.